 I’ve read a lot of books about storytelling recently and The Science Of Storytelling has to be one of the best.
-Usually, I’m trying to learn how to use the power of tales for marketing, but I love that this reminded me of how enjoyable stories are just for the sake of it.
-I hope to get better at this art not just for the sake of my business, but also to improve my ability to connect with others.
+It reminded me how enjoyable stories are just for their own sake, not just how useful they are in marketing.
+Recommended!

 Who would I recommend The Science Of Storytelling summary to?